Wilczur-star/game-qa-portfolio/BABBDI-QA-Test/Bug-Reports/BUG-005-Incorrect-Dialogue-Order.md

 ## Actual Result

 The NPC uses a farewell-type line during the first interaction.
-The greeting/introduction and information about taking the baseball bat appear during the second interaction.
+The introduction and information about taking the baseball bat appear during the second interaction.

 ## Expected Result